italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Credential Proof of Possession
 ------------------------------

-The Credential Proof of Possession (**credential_proof**) MUST be a JWT that MUST contain the paramters (JOSE Header and claims) in the following table.
+The Credential Proof of Possession (**credential_proof**) MUST be a JWT that MUST contain the parameters (JOSE Header and claims) in the following table.

 .. list-table::
     :widths: 20 60 20